shironion/Automation-for-yt-dlp/README.md

 <h1>Simplistic .bat automation for yt-dlp</h1>
 <p>This is a very simplistic script written with efficiency and convenience in mind.
 It allows users to download YouTube videos easily, using the system clipboard as the video link input.
-It is essential, however, that you first install yt-dlp and add it to the system PATH to use this script.</p>
+It is essential, however, that you first install yt-dlp and add it to the system PATH to use this script.
+Feel free to modify the script to suit your needs better.</p>
 <h2>Features include:</h2>
 <li>Clipboard link input</li>
 <li>Format specification</li>